 The evaluation revealed the following issues:

-- Lack of a product roadmap and insufficient documentation of requirements were causing confusion and under-utilization of resources.
+- The lack of a product roadmap and insufficient documentation of requirements caused confusion and under-utilization of resources.

 - There was no comprehensive project plan spanning functional areas.

 - Departments within the organization were relatively isolated from one another.

 - A talented and motivated staff existed, but staffing levels were disproportionate across functional areas, in particular, insufficient staffing levels in Quality Assurance.

 - Shifting accountability throughout the product lifecycle left no individual point of accountability with full responsibility for products.

 Sophelle worked with the client to create and document a product lifecycle framework for the existing beta release and for future product development.
 The framework included a detailed roadmap to achieve an understanding of each project and its impact on available resources, simultaneous legacy projects, and industry regulations.
 The framework also assigned a single point of accountability responsible for integrating development efforts, issues, and concerns for each project in the overall product lifecycle.

 Sophelle provided an experienced interim QA manager to guide the client through the beta release of their new product.
 Sophelle fortified the QA function by adding a skilled contract-to-perm QA engineer, ensuring adequate resources to achieve a stable beta product.
 Sophelle also addressed the client’s long-term staffing needs by sourcing and hiring a QA Director, responsible for completing the transition of the organization to the newly created lifecycle going forward.